ultralytics/ultralytics/docs/en/guides/segmented-object-isolation.md

                 ??? question "What does this code do?"

-                    - When using `c.boxes.xyxy.cpu().numpy()`, the bounding boxes are returned as a Numpy array, using the `xyxy` box coordinates format, which correspond to the points `xmin, ymin, xmax, ymax` for the bounding box (rectangle), see [Boxes Section from Predict Mode](../modes/predict.md/#boxes) for more information.
+                    - The `c.boxes.xyxy.cpu().numpy()` call retrieves the bounding boxes as a NumPy array in the `xyxy` format, where `xmin`, `ymin`, `xmax`, and `ymax` represent the coordinates of the bounding box rectangle.
+See [Boxes Section from Predict Mode](../modes/predict.md/#boxes) for more details.

-                    - Adding `squeeze()` ensures that any extraneous dimensions are removed from the Numpy array.
+                    - The `squeeze()` operation removes any unnecessary dimensions from the NumPy array, ensuring it has the expected shape.

-                    - Converting the coordinate values using `.astype(np.int32)` changes the box coordinates data type from `float32` to `int32` which will be compatible when cropping the image using index slices.
+                    - Converting the coordinate values using `.astype(np.int32)` changes the box coordinates data type from `float32` to `int32`, making them compatible for image cropping using index slices.

-                    - Finally the image region for the bounding box is cropped using index slicing, where the bounds are set using the `[ymin:ymax, xmin:xmax]` coordinates of the detection bounding box.
+                    - Finally, the bounding box region is cropped from the image using index slicing.
+The bounds are defined by the `[ymin:ymax, xmin:xmax]` coordinates of the detection bounding box.

         === "Transparent Background Pixels"